 Accompanying symptoms along with your cat’s age may give your veterinarian a clue as to the underlying cause.
 Diagnostic tests will be necessary to reach a diagnosis.

-- Biochemical profile, complete blood count, and urinalysis – These tests evaluate the overall health of your cat, including hydration levels, inflammation, infection, organ function, and electrolytes.
+Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat, including hydration levels, inflammation, infection, organ function, and electrolytes.

 The goal of treatment is to manage the underlying cause as well as increase moisture to the cat’s skin.